Human Subjects Research Topics and Considerations

 Human subjects research may not commence until the Reviewing IRB has approved the protocol and the reliance agreement has been executed.

 Reviewing PIs should submit Continuing Review applications of their studies to their campus IRB, per usual.
-Upon approval, the Reviewing IRB will update the study’s expiration date in the Registry.
+Upon approval, the Reviewing IRB will update the study’s expiration date.
 No Relying PI can continue work on the study if the Reviewing Campus does not submit a renewal on time.

-Amendments must be submitted to the Reviewing IRB who will update any changes to the study in the Registry.
+Amendments must be submitted to the Reviewing IRB.
 The Relying PI is also responsible for informing the Reviewing PI of any necessary amendments.

-Reports of adverse and/or unanticipated events must be submitted to the Reviewing IRB staff who will update any changes to the study in the Registry.
+Reports of adverse and/or unanticipated events must be submitted to the Reviewing IRB staff.
 The Relying PI is also responsible for informing the Reviewing PI of any adverse/unanticipated events.

 For further assistance, please contact the HSC Coordinator at hsc@research.ucsb.edu.